indratrisnar/d_chart/README.md

 # d_chart

+D'Chart is a package for compact chart widgets.\
+The purpose of this pakage is simple way to use chart from [community_charts_flutter](https://pub.dev/packages/community_charts_flutter).\
+Chart Available from community_charts_flutter:\
+- bar\
+- line\
+- pie\
+- donut\
+- gauge\
-D'Chart is a package for compact chart widgets.
-This package is a remake of the charts_flutter package.
-The remake chart types include bar, line, pie, donut and gauge.
-The use of this package is made as concise as possible, but with the best chart display.
+The use of this package is made as concise as possible.

 ## Usage

+Wrap Chart with Widget Size like SizedBox, Container, Aspecration etc to set root size for chart

 1. Bar